-"Protochara cteristic" roader nunity Description of potential advantageous impact Description of potential disadvantageous impact Evidence Source Disab dity streets where traffic volumes are may come into conflict with this group.
+Group's with a "Protected characteristic" and broader community issues Description of potential advantageous impact Description of potential disadvantageous impact Evidence Source Disability streets where traffic volumes are may come into conflict with this group.
 This risk can be mitigated by safety and enforcement measures.
 Cycle routes need to be designed to provide access for hand bikes, etc. Improvements to the cycling network have the ability to improve outcomes for all groups.
 Current use of cycling is focused more able bodied groups.
 The Council is engaged in ongoing work to widen participation in walking and cycling as 'active travel, particularly working with Wheels for Wellbeing and the Mobility Forum.
 The Council needs to ensure this is an inclusive network and includes people living with a disability.
-Impacts on bus passengers due to relocations of bus stops.
-Census information, TfL travel information Scheme consultation reponses Mobility Forum and Wheels for Wellbeing Engagement.
+Impacts on bus passengers due to relocations of bus stops. consultations Census information, TfL travel information Scheme consultation reponses Mobility Forum and Wheels for Wellbeing Engagement.
 Subject literature.

 Pregnancy and Maternity Improvements to the walking and cycling network have the ability to improve outcomes for all groups, particularly where non-standard bikes and trikes are safely accommodated.
 The change aims to provide convenient, safe and reliable access for all to local amenities and cycle routes.
-Outcomes will vary between walking and cycling and will depend on the individual circumstances eg different stages of pregnancy. may come into conflict with this group.
+Outcomes will vary between walking and cycling and will depend on the individual circumstances eg different stages of pregnancy. may come into conflict with this group.This risk can be mitigated by safety and enforcement measures.Cycle routes need to be designed to provide access for hand bikes, etc. Age - may come into conflict with this group.
 This risk can be mitigated by safety and enforcement measures.
-Cycle routes need to be designed to provide access for hand bikes, etc. consultation responses Age Improvements to the walking and cycling network have the ability to improve outcomes for all groups.
-The change aims to provide convenient, safe and reliable access for all to local amenities and cycle routes.
-Use of walking cycling to be increased across this, group is beneficial, particularly to help maintain activity amongst the elderly and also to set good 'active' travel patterns for younger groups.
-Safe walking and cycling routes are particularly important for young families as it is at this stage that car usage increases due to the lack of safe and convenient alternatives.
-Alternatives to the private motor vehicle, will potentially provide additional benefit to some age groups more than other groups, Personal car ownership varies by age and gender as follows: Broadly, car ownership increases with age up to around 50-60 years old and then declines beyond that.
-On average, 46 per cent of men may come into conflict with this group.
-This risk can be mitigated by safety and enforcement measures.
-Cycle routes need to be designed to provide access for hand bikes, etc. Impacts on bus passengers due to relocations of bus stops. consultations Census information, TfL travel information and 34 per cent of women have access to a car in London.
+Cycle routes need to be designed to provide access for hand bikes, etc. Impacts on bus passengers due to relocations of bus stops. consultations Census information, TfL and 34 per cent of women have access to a car in London.
 Across all age bands, car ownership is lower amongst women, with this gap increasing beyond age 40.
 12 Race/ Ethnicity Improvements to the walking and cycling network have the ability to improve outcomes for all groups.
 The change aims to provide convenient, safe and reliable access for all to local amenities and cycle routes.
 Variations in rates of walking and cycling have been observed across different races / ethnicities, with cultural factors likely to play a role.
 Work with schools and other community groups is important in ensuring the potential benefits of walking and cycling are distributed as far as possible.
 By providing alternatives to the private motor vehicle, potentially will provide additional benefit to non-white ethnic groups.
 Car ownership is highest amongst London residents of White ethnic origin, with car ownership around a third lower amongst Black and Mixed or Other ethnic groups.
 Asian families are more likely than other ethnic minority groups to own a car.
 Note that car ownership patterns vary substantially between different groups within the 'Asian' categorisation, so that Bangladeshi households, for example, are much less likely to own a car than Indian households.
 13 cycling as travel modes is not evenly distributed across groups.
 The Council is engaged in ongoing work to widen participation in walking and cycling as 'active travel'.
-The Council needs to ensure this is inclusive and includes people of all races / ethnicity information, TfL travel information, scheme consultation them?
+The Council needs to ensure this is inclusive and includes people of all races / ethnicity information, TfL travel information, scheme consultation responses them?
 (2013)

 12 Transport for London: Roads Task Force - Technical Note 12 -How many cars are there in London and who owns them?
-(2013)

-13 Transport for London: Roads Task Force - Technical Note 12 -How many cars are there in London and who owns
+(2013) 13 Transport for London: Roads Task Force - Technical Note 12 -How many cars are there in London and who owns